 - This drug is only to be used to treat life-threatening abnormal heartbeats.
-It may cause very bad and sometimes deadly side effects.
+It may cause very bad and sometimes deadly side effects like other types of abnormal heartbeats.
 Talk with the doctor.

 - It may be given to your child for other reasons.
 Talk with the doctor.

 - If your child has an allergy to this drug or any part of this drug.